mcavallaro/rancovr/README.md

 Covering (RaNCover) approach of reference \[1\].
 RaNCover assigns a score *w* ∈ \[0, 1\] to each records.
-A high score suggests that the record is likely to be part of a cluster (e.g., and infection case caused by a local outbreak), while a low score suggests consistency with a baseline of sporadic cases.
+A high score suggests that the record is likely to be part of a cluster (e.g., and infection case caused by a local outbreak), while a low score suggests that the record is consistent with a baseline of sporadic cases.

 ``` r
 install.packages("devtools")